SunnyCat2013/lizhenyang.github.io/posts/English/liulishuo.md

 - One major cause of accidents is driving too fast.
 - Accident with fire can be very serious and can result in very painful injuries.

+# Extinction
+- Since that time, life has evolved into many different types, or species.

 # 2018-04-03